-The Master of Arts is awarded for the completion of 30 credits and a written master's thesis.
-There are two required courses, GLIB 5101, Modernity and Its Discontents, normally taken in the first semester of study, and GLIB 5301, Proseminar in Intellectual and Cultural History, taken after the student has an approved thesis topic.
-The remaining 24 credits are electives.
+The Master of Arts in Liberal Studies is awarded for the completion of ten courses and a written master's thesis.
+There are two required courses: Modernity and Its Discontents (GLIB 5101), normally taken in the student’s first semester, and the Proseminar in Intellectual and Cultural History (GLIB 5301), taken after the student has an approved thesis topic.
+The remaining 24 credits are electives selected from the courses developed by the Committee on Liberal Studies and those offered by other academic programs of The New School for Social Research: Anthropology, Economics, Historical Studies, Philosophy, Politics, Psychology, and Sociology.

-Each student is assigned a faculty advisor upon entering the program.
-The advisor helps the student clarify research interests and take advantage of educational resources available at The New School.
-Each student works in close consultation with a faculty advisor to design a program of study that meets her or his intellectual needs.
+Each student is assigned a faculty advisor, who helps students clarify their research interests and take advantage of the educational resources available at The New School to design a program of study that meets their needs and goals.

 - Literature, the Arts, and Aesthetics